leif/thresh/README.md

 Supporters deposit funds with the intermediary.
 The deposited funds can be offered to multiple proposals simultaneously.
 All offers to active proposals exist in one of two states: *backed*, or *un-backed*.
-Backed offers are offers which can be fulfilled using funds that the supporter has deposited.
+Backed offers are those which can be fulfilled using funds that the supporter has deposited.
 All offers must be backed when they are created.